-Spider veins can be unconformtable and unsighly, and thankfully some veins can be treated non surgically with sclerotherapy injections.
-Let 8 West Cosmetic Surgery’s team of specialists, including our sclerotherapist Lisa Roberge RN, help develop an effective treatment plan for your spider veins.
+Spider veins can be uncomfortable and unsightly, and thankfully some veins can be treated non surgically with sclerotherapy injections.
+Let 8 West Cosmetic Surgery’s team of specialists, including our sclerotherapist Lisa Roberge, RN, help you to develop an effective treatment plan for your spider veins.
 We’ve been in practice for 20 years in Vancouver, BC and would love to help answer your questions about spider veins.

 Sometimes called talangiectasias, spider veins are a common condition that affect up to 50% of adults.
 Telangiectasia is a condition in which widened tiny blood vessels cause threadlike red lines or patterns on the skin.
 These patterns form gradually and are commonly seen in clusters.
 They are known as “spider veins” because of their fine, weblike appearance.
 More common in women than men, spider veins are often found on the legs and become more prevalent with age.
 They are also common in areas that are easily seen (such as the lips, nose, eyes, fingers, and cheeks).
 They can cause discomfort, and some people find them to be unsightly and wish to have them removed.